trustoverip/tswg-trust-registry-protocol/specification/v1/core/authority_statements.md

 ## Authority Statements

-Authority statements are the critical pieces of information stored in trust registries for the benefit of all participants in a digital trust ecosystem.
-As shown in Figure&nbsp;2, both ecosystem governing authorities and trust registry operators can publish authority statements.
-The standard structure and vocabulary of TRQP authority statements is defined in [Authority Statements and Query Vocabulary](#authority-statements-and-query-vocabulary).

-### Authority Statements and Query Vocabulary
 *This section is normative.*

-Authority statements in TRQP are designed to communicate essential information about authorizations, delegations, recognitions, and descriptions (metadata).
-They share a consistent three-part structure and employ a standardized vocabulary for querying.
+Authority statements are the machine-readable data stored in trust registries to communicate authoritative information about authorizations, delegations, recognitions, and descriptions (metadata).

 ### Standard Structure

-Interoperability across ecosystems requires shared semantics for querying authority statements.
-Therefore, TRQP authority statements are structured in three standard parts as shown below:
+To enable interoperability of authority statements across ecosystems, TRQP authority statements are structured in three standard parts as shown in Figure&nbsp;3:

 ![images/authority_statements.png](images/authority_statements.png)

 *Figure 3: The standard three-part structure of TRQP authority statements*

-These three strings are simple yet flexible enough to express all types of authority statements, including authorization, recognition, delegation, and description (metadata), as defined in this section.
+These three strings are simple yet flexible enough to express all types of [[ref:authority statements]].
+This standard structure should also enable [[ref:TRQP bridges]] to perform deterministic transformations regardless of the structure of the data in an underlying [[ref:system of record]].

 ### Query Vocabulary

 :::note
-TODO: Drummond to add text around this note as a reference.
+While this specification defines requirements for the [[ref:authority ID]] and [[ref:entity ID]] components of [[ref: authority statements]], it does not yet specify requirements for the assertion component.
+The The ToIP Trust Registry Task Force is currently developing standardized query vocabulary to support interoperability of assertions across ecosystems.
+This query vocabulary may be published in a subsequent draft of this specification or as a separate specification.
+We invite comments on [the TRQP Query Vocabulary draft currently posted on the ToIP wiki](https://lf-toip.atlassian.net/wiki/spaces/HOME/pages/149749777/TRQP+Query+Vocabulary).
 :::